libAtoms/workflow/docs/source/overview.queued.md

 function calls).
 If the code is being modified, the user should erase the `ExPyRe` staged job directories, and clean up the sqlite database file, before rerunning.
-Using a per-project `_expyre` directory makes this easier, since the file can simply be erased, otherwise the `xpr` command line tool needs to be used to delete the previously created jobs.
+Using a per-project `_expyre` directory makes this easier, since the database file can simply be erased, otherwise the `xpr` command line tool needs to be used to delete the previously created jobs.

 Note that this is only relevant to incomplete autoparallelized